zdravkov/kendo-docs/api/wrappers/jsp/chart/pane.md

 ### kendo:chart-pane-border

-The border of the pane.
+The border of the chart pane.

 More documentation is available at [kendo:chart-pane-border](chart/pane-border).